mahammad-mostafa/space-travelers-hub/README.md

 - Joining & leaving actions for Missions page
 - Profile displays user current reserved rockets & joined missions
 - Ability to cancel rockets & leave missions on profile page
-- External Wikipedia link that open a new tab
+- External Wikipedia link for more information a new tab

 <p align="right"><a href="#title">back to top</a></p>